michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

 ## Parmenter's Fast Close Methodology

 David Parmenter advocates for a radical rethinking of the month-end process, with the goal of completing the close within three working days.
-His "fast close" methodology is based on studying organizations that consistently close their books quickly and accurately.
+His "fast close" methodology is based on studying organisations that consistently close their books quickly and accurately.

 ### The 10 Steps to Fast Close Success